-Slide 10 Let's discuss incentives and enablers PLENARY This is a plenary discussion, in which all delegates participate Refer to the Facilitator Notes for background for this discussion Assign 10-15 minutes for the discussion Ask that they answer the question, based on their experience Remind delegates that there are no right or wrong answers and that all views and opinions should be respected Record responses on a flipchart At the end, summarise the discussion and point out areas of convergence and divergence with the lesson content and hand out the Supporting Adherence to TB Treatment: Plenary Discussion Delegate Hand-out Slide 11 Use of incentives for completing treatment: Summary Enerits Sciety provide something in return for individual who accepts breatment for benefit of community.
-Brokin for benefit of community intricel principle of reciprocity.
-Chuld seem inappropriate, even insulting, attempt to buy the patient's cooperation.
-Provision of incentives should be based on: Au voerlook broader, and ultimately more values for to address root causes of on-adherence].
-Benefits Au voerlook broader, and ultimately more values of on-adherence].
-Benefits to address root causes of practice Au voerlook broader, and ultimately more values of on-adherence].
-Benefits to address root causes of practice Au voerlook broader, and ultimately more values of public health.
-Benefits to address root causes of public health May updermine important efforts in other the values of public health.
-Benefits to address root causes of causes of public health May revent full disclosure of patient causet with the values of the values The process of treatment involves significant burdens that patients undergo not only for their own benefit but also for the benefit of the community According to the ethical principle of reciprocity, when individuals accept burdens for the benefit of the community it is appropriate for society to provide something in return Review slide content Note that if incentives are offered, it is important to ensure that they are managed carefully.
+Slide 10 Let's discuss incentives and enablers PLENARY This is a plenary discussion, in which all delegates participate Refer to the Facilitator Notes for background for this discussion Assign 10-15 minutes for the discussion Ask that they answer the question, based on their experience Remind delegates that there are no right or wrong answers and that all views and opinions should be respected Record responses on a flipchart At the end, summarise the discussion and point out areas of convergence and divergence with the lesson content and hand out the Supporting Adherence to TB Treatment: Plenary Discussion Delegate Hand-out Slide 11 Use of incentives for completing treatment: Summary Enerits Image: Completing treatment: Society provide something in return for individual who accepts breatment for benefit of community.
+Call deem inappropriate, even insulting, and thempt to buy the patient's cooperation Provision of incentives should be based on: Call deem inappropriate, even insulting, and ultimately more double deforts to address root causes of on-addreence!
+Provision of incentives should be based on: May overlook broader, and ultimately more double deforts to address root causes of on-addreence!
+Best of practice May arevent full disclosure of patient corems, issues due to fear of losing incentives VEXADED CARE IF PROJECT 14 The process of treatment involves significant burdens that patients undergo not only for their own benefit but also for the benefit of the community According to the ethical principle of reciprocity, when individuals accept burdens for the benefit of the community it is appropriate for society to provide something in return Review slide content Note that if incentives are offered, it is important to ensure that they are managed carefully.
 For example, mechanisms should be established to ensure that they are not provided to individuals who do not actually need TB treatment In addition, they should not be allocated in a discriminatory or inequitable manner Slide 12 Ethical considerations regarding non- adherence - 1 • Ethical obligation to follow up with patients who are having problems with adherence • Demonstrates commitment to: • Promoting the individual patient's best interests • Need to protect others in the community from the risks of untreated TB Review slide content